Code-Institute-Submissions/HTML-Essentials-Portfolio-Project/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://whlw27.github.io/HTML-Essentials-Portfolio-Project/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from
+- The text for the Home page was taken from https://www.smithsonianmag.com/history/gobekli-tepe-the-worlds-first-temple-83613665/ and https://whc.unesco.org/en/list/1572/
 - The video content on the homepage is from youtube via the National History channel https://www.youtube.com/watch?v=A3aBN2QGn6w
-- Guidance on how to build the timeline structure
+- Guidance on how to build the timeline structure https://www.w3schools.com/howto/howto_css_timeline.asp
+- Guidance on the :after Pusedo class was found https://developer.mozilla.org/en-US/docs/Web/CSS/::after
 - The icons across the website were taken from [Font Awesome](https://fontawesome.com/)
+- The website fonts are courtesy of Google Fonts https://fonts.google.com/about

 ### Media

 - The images used for the landing page gallery were taken from wikimedia - https://commons.wikimedia.org/wiki/Category:G%C3%B6bekli_Tepe
 - The images used for the timeline were taken from wikimedia, found by searching the full name of the temple - https://commons.wikimedia.org/
-- The images used for the background of the timeline and the articles page were taken from
+- The images used for the background of the timeline and the articles page were taken from https://www.wallpaperflare.com/search?wallpaper=desert
 - The images used for the books on the articles page were taking from their rlevant shop postings at https://amazon.co.uk and https://www.abebooks.co.uk/